Oceanport Landing Marina view at dusk

 Rob, Nancy, Jen and Andy

 We unfortunately had to race back to the boat the next day to ensure that we had a pump out before Nancy’s surgery on Monday.
-Our college friend Dave New and his girlfriend Ami Wieners came at 4 to enjoy a beer on Misty’s back deck before heading over to Blu Grotto at Monmouth Racetrack in Oceanport, to hear Dave and his band “Alternate Groove”.
-It was a beautiful night to hang out on the boat, and on the lawn at Blu Grotto, enjoying their delicious pizza.
+Our college friend Dave New and his girlfriend Ami Wieners came at 4 to enjoy a beer on Misty’s back deck before heading over to Blu Grotto at Monmouth Racetrack in Oceanport.
+Dave’s band, “Alternate Groove” was performing, so we headed over for an evening of dinner and music.
+It was a beautiful night to hang out on the boat, then on the lawn at Blu Grotto, enjoying their delicious pizza.

-Nancy, Rob, Dave and Ami at Blu Grotto
+Nancy, Rob, Dave and Ami, Alternate Groove, the delicious brick oven pizza at the Blu Grotto

 The weekend continued to be sunny and warm, and a bit breezy, but as long as it wasn’t raining, we were fine with it!
 Our friends and neighbors from Bethlehem Township, NJ, the Gillums and the Desaulniers, were coming down to visit for the afternoon.
 We had a great time catching up and reminiscing, not to mention the food!
 We usually all contribute to the feast, and this gang can cook.
 Needless to say, everything was delicious!